What Is This Tool?

 -

-Can I find the square root of negative numbers with this tool?
+Can I take the square root of a negative number?

 -